 Extension Master Gardener Volunteers Help Grow NC!

 Extension Master GardenerSM volunteers are trained volunteer educators who expand Extension’s capacity to meet the needs of the gardening public.
 Across our state, Master Gardener volunteers partner with their local N.C.
-Cooperative Extension county center to connect people with research based information and provide practical solutions that grow NC.
+Cooperative Extension county center to connect people with research based information and provide practical solutions that help grow NC.

 Extension Master Gardener volunteers embody the mission of N.C.
 Cooperative Extension.
 They educate residents to grow healthy people, gardens, landscapes, and communities through safe, effective and sustainable gardening practices.